RCC Erasmus KA1+

 Is this practical for teachers in an Irish setting with such dense curricula to cover?

-Today we discussed assessment strategies.
-There are many different nationalities and education systems represented on this course so it was particularly interesting to see how assessment is used as a tool for progress in other countries.
-One noticeable aspect of the Irish system that is not a part of any other system represented here is the idea of the standardised state exam.
-This is unheard of in any of the other countries and so this was the starting point for a lot of reflection that took place today on forms of assessment.
+There were many different nationalities and education systems represented on this course so it was particularly interesting to see how assessment is used as a tool for progress in other countries.
+One noticeable aspect of the Irish system that is not a part of any other system represented on the course was the idea of the standardised state exam.
+This is unheard of in any of the other countries and so this was the starting point for a lot of reflection that took place on forms of assessment.